Glenbard Township High School District 87: Glenbard West High School

 Glenbard West is located in Glen Ellyn, Illinois.
-The mascot are the Hilltoppers.
+The school mascot is the Hilltopper(s).
 The 1991 television documentary Yearbook was filmed there.
 It was also featured in the book The Girl Who Owned a City by O. T. Nelson.
 Large portions of the 1986 film Lucas were shot in and around the school.
-The school is known for their main building resembling a castle, and the fact that the school is atop a hill, hence their school's sports team name, the Hilltoppers.
+The school is known for their main building resembling a castle, and the fact that the school sits atop a hill, hence the school mascot name, and sports teams are named the Hilltoppers.
+Some students from West, and also other local teens sometimes jokingly refer to the school as "Hogwarts", as some see its architecture a physical resemblance to the school seen in the "Harry Potter" series.

-The main junior high to feed into West is Hadley Junior High and Glenside Middle School, with students from other schools in the area.
+The main junior high that feeds into West is Hadley Junior High, Glen Ellyn's only Middle School, with also students from Glenside Middle School, the Junior High in Glendale Heights, and also students from other schools in the adjacent areas.

 Girls and Boys Gymnastics have been very successful recently.
 In addition, the Forensics (Speech) team, led by Tony Crowley, is generally regarded as one of the best in the state.
+Its less publicized, Scholastic Bowl Team, typically place and annually compete in Scholastic Bowl Play-Offs every season end.
 The Baseball team, led by Coach James Fornaciari made consecutive visits to the Illinois elite eight in 2002 and 2003.

 Glenbard West football is one of the best programs in the state and in the nation always being in the Top 10 overall in the state and winning its division (7A previously, 8A in 2014).
 It won state in the 1983–84, 2012–2013 and the 2015–2016 seasons, being the runner up in 1976–77 and in 2009–2010 seasons.
 Its program is also sponsored by Nike.